Linear computation of XPM and BER in Long-Haul Optical Systems: Results

 \subsection{BER Analysis}

 The phase variance resulting from XPM distortions allows for direct Bit Error Ratio (BER) estimation.
 We utilize generalized closed-form expressions for M-QAM systems \cite{jafari2020bit,jafari2023generalized}, calculating the average BER by integrating the conditional error probability over a zero-mean Gaussian phase noise PDF with variance $\sigma_{\text{XPM}}^{2}$.
 The required Signal-to-Noise Ratio (SNR) is derived from the simulated Error Vector Magnitude (EVM).
 To separate amplitude perturbations from phase distortions, we isolate the radial SNR component ($\text{SNR}_{\text{Rad}}$) by decoupling the phase noise contribution from the total EVM-derived SNR \cite{shafik2006extended,ryu2003phase}.
-This extracted $\text{SNR}_{\text{Rad}}$, combined with the analytical variance $\sigma_{\text{XPM}}^{2}$, serves as the input for the BER model.
+The EVM-derived SNR obtained directly from the received constellation contains the combined effect of radial amplitude noise and angular phase noise, and is therefore denoted as $\mathrm{SNR}_{\mathrm{Rad+PN}}$.
+Following the standard EVM--SNR relation \cite{shafik2006extended} and the small-phase-noise approximation used in phase-noise performance analysis \cite{ryu2003phase}, the inverse SNR contributions can be approximated as additive,